The American Four Square Home – A Timeless Part of Haverhill’s Housing Inventory

 If you are thinking of buying a home in Haverhill MA and you are looking for an affordable home, there is a good chance you will run into an American Four Square.
+These classic homes continue to attract buyers today because of their spacious layouts, historic charm, and long-term value.

-You can find Foursquare homes all over the United States.
-From rural to urban settings.
+You can find Foursquare homes all over the United States, from rural to urban settings.
 It is truly a classic American design.
 It fast became one of America’s most popular house styles after 1900 and had tremendous popularity through about 1935.

 Depending on where you are in the country the American Four Square may go by other names like the Cornbelt Cube, Prairie Box, Midwest Cube, Denver Square and more.